Shivansh1200/MustardMine/README.md

-Mustard-Mine - Twitch Go-Live assistant
+Mustard-Mine - Twitch Go-Live Assistant
 =======================================

-    The more work there is of mine, the less there is of yours.
+    The more work is there of mine, the less there is of yours.
     -- The Duchess (attrib)

 Source code for https://mustard-mine.herokuapp.com/ and also available for